1989 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Ranked 587 in Jefferson Nickel

-Understanding the 1989 Jefferson nickel’s distinctive features is essential for proper identification, authentication, and grading.
-Each design element serves both aesthetic and practical purposes, from the presidential portrait to the architectural details of Monticello.
+Understanding the 1989 Jefferson nickel’s design elements is essential for proper identification, grading, and authentication.
+Each detail — from the presidential portrait to the architectural steps of Monticello — plays a direct role in determining your coin’s value.

 The Obverse Of The 1989 Nickel

-The motto “IN GOD WE TRUST” curves along the left periphery from chest to hairline, while “LIBERTY” appears on the right side above the date 1989, separated by a small five-pointed star.
-The mint mark, when present, sits immediately below the date on the right side—”P” for Philadelphia or “D” for Denver.
+“IN GOD WE TRUST” curves along the left periphery from chest to hairline, while “LIBERTY” appears on the right side above the date 1989, separated by a small five-pointed star.
+The mint mark sits immediately below the date — “P” for Philadelphia or “D” for Denver.

-Designer Felix Schlag’s initials “FS” appear in tiny letters below Jefferson’s truncated shoulder near the rim, added in 1966 to honor the artist twenty-eight years after his design debuted.
+Felix Schlag’s initials “FS” appear in tiny letters beneath Jefferson’s truncated shoulder near the rim.
+Though Schlag won the design competition in 1938, his initials were not added until 1966 — a long-overdue honor for the artist.

 The Reverse Of The 1989 Nickel

-The 1989 nickel measures 21.2 millimeters in diameter with a thickness of 1.95 millimeters and weighs exactly 5 grams.
-Its composition consists of 75% copper and 25% nickel, creating the coin’s characteristic silvery appearance and magnetic properties.
+The 1989 nickel measures 21.2 millimeters in diameter, is 1.95 millimeters thick, and weighs exactly 5 grams.
+Its composition is 75% copper and 25% nickel — the same alloy used since the Buffalo nickel era, very different from the 35% silver “war nickels” of 1942–1945.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)